What is FINRA Arbitration?

 What happens after the arbitrators are appointed?

 FINRA schedules an initial pre-hearing conference.
 At the IPHC, the parties (through their attorneys if they are represented by counsel) and the arbitrators establish a schedule for the arbitration.
 The schedule will include dates for the final hearing, a deadline for completing discovery, and may include a deadline for pre-hearing motions to be filed.
 After the IPHC, the parties engage in limited discovery, including the exchange of documents listed in the FINRA Discovery Guide.
 Occasionally, a motion to dismiss will be filed, but this is quite rare because the grounds for dismissal are very narrow in FINRA arbitration.
 Cases that do not settle go to a final hearing before the arbitration panel.

 What happens at the final hearing?

-Final hearings can last anywhere from one day to several weeks, and even months in some cases.
+Final hearings can last anywhere from one day to several weeks, and even months for very large cases.
 The hearing is similar to a trial, but less formal.
 Both sides have an opportunity to make an opening statement.
-After the opening statements, both sides have an opportunity to call witnesses and cross examine the other side’s witnesses, and to submit documentary evidence to the arbitrators.
+After the opening statements, both sides have an opportunity to call witnesses, cross examine the other parties’ witnesses, and to submit documentary evidence to the arbitrators.
 Once all of the testimony and documentary evidence has been introduced, the parties get the opportunity to make a closing statement.
 That concludes the hearing.
 After the hearing, the arbitrators confer and either issue an award of damages for the Claimant or find for the Respondent and dismiss the claims.